January 4th, 2025

 McMenamins Cellar Bar.
 Photo by Sionnie Lafollete.

 McMenamins Rooftop or Cellar Bar: Our favorite thing about McMenamins Hotel Oregon is the undeniable, cozy kookiness to it.
 Picture yourself sitting next to your paramour in a vintage wooden booth or tucked safely within a brick alcove with golden lighting and eclectic art on the walls, sipping on your favorite bevvy.
 McMenamins has no shortage of nooks to settle in, but our favorites are in their Rooftop and Cellar Bars.
-Both are worth visiting, but be sure to check their hours, which are somewhat limited due to the ongoing pandemic.
+Both are worth visiting, but be sure to check their hours.

 Make your Valentine’s Day plans in McMinnville.
 We’ll provide the ambiance and charm, but the rest is up to you!